 There are some situations in which NBC, the CBC, and the BBC aren’t actually “broadcasting” the Games.
 The Olympic Broadcast Services is actually the “host” broadcaster of every Olympic Gamess, and it provides the video and audio of every event to broadcasters from around the world.
 Also known as the International Signal or the World Feed, the OBS provides “unbiased live radio and television coverage of every sport from every venue.”

 And that, in fact, is why watching the Olympics online can offer a much better experience than watching the Games on TV.
-In the case of the men’s archery team competition, for example, I noticed that the same commentators were calling the competition in multiple countries—and doing a fine job of it, too.
+In the case of the men’s archery team competition during the 2016 Summer Games in Rio, for example, I noticed that the same commentators were calling the competition in multiple countries—and doing a fine job of it, too.
 These were the OBS commentators.

 NBC doesn’t use them for any of its on-air coverage, but I used the Comcast X1 set-top box to “stream” the women’s epee competition, and it appeared that that event used the OBS commentators, too.
-Online, even NBC uses the OBS for events like this first-round water polo map between Brazil and Serbia.
+Online, even NBC uses the OBS for certain events.
 Unfortunately, Comcast apparently assigns an intern to monitor the OBS feeds, for with every break, bang!—a flurry of ads appeared.